 After TR came a black Lab named Betsy, but she was taken out of the program due to fearfulness of lawn mowers etc.

 She made someone a nice pet.

-Since November, 2012, we have our fifth puppy from The Seeing Eye, Nina.
-She is a Lab/Golden mix and learning fast!
+November, 2012, we got Nina, our fifth puppy from The Seeing Eye.

 I made a website for our Seeing Eye puppy